 Making his way through the crowd.
 PC Abby Muir Photography

-Mr. and Mrs. Saunders dance up the aisle.
+Mr. and Mrs. Saunders dance up the aisle after their autumn-themed ceremony at Roberts Mansion & Urban Estate in Spokane, Washington.
 PC Abby Muir Photography

 Then…on to what is probably (to me), the most important part of a couple’s wedding ceremony…the part that makes them legally and officially married…the signing of the Marriage Certificate.
 Don’t get me wrong – as your Celebrant, I am all about the ceremony, the vows, the ring exchange AND the pronouncement in front of family, friends and witnesses.
 However, I also believe that as a couple, you are making a legal commitment to one another, so the signing of the certificate is just as important as the rest.
 I loved that they were both so happy to sign the ‘paperwork’.
 Look at that smile on Austyn’s face.

-Signing the Marriage Certificate – now it’s official!
+Signing the Marriage Certificate upstairs in the bridal suite at Roberts Mansion & Urban Estate – now it’s official!
 PC Abby Muir Photography

 Thank you, Mr. and Mrs. Saunders for the honor of celebrating your magical autumn wedding.
 It was truly a joy filled day!
 I wish you both (and now little Master Saunders) daily celebrations of love for a lifetime.